 6.12.2 Functional Description

-In the figure 6.12.2-1, it introduces a FP (forwarding process) in the NW-TT.
-All the downlink and uplink traffic are sent to the FP first, and then the FP decides where the packet is forwarded to.
+This solution proposes the UP model for uplink TSC, downlink TSC, and UE-UE TSC traffic.
+In the figure 6.12.2-1, it introduces a FP (forwarding process) for uplink TSC traffic in the NW-TT.
+All uplink TSC traffic are sent to the FP first, and then the FP decides where the packet is forwarded to.
+Otherwise, UPF forwards the packet based on forwarding information (i.e. N4 rules).
+In case of UE-UE TSC traffic, UPF internal interface (e.g., local switch) can be used to locally switch between two PDU sessions within the UPF.